soapstain22/GourmetServer/README.md

 - Java port: 25565

 ### Your FPS is bad?
-Install one of these optimization modpacks (also includes no-chat-reports)
+Install one of these optimization modpacks
 - https://modrinth.com/modpack/sop
 - https://modrinth.com/modpack/fabulously-optimized